joostvunderink/node-steppe/README.md

-# Steppe - a simply queueing system for linear jobs
+# Steppe - a simple queueing system for linear jobs

 ## Introduction